-he first thing Rand did when Moria brought him to her chambers was head straight for the both It follows chambers was head straight for the bath.
+he first thing Rand did when Moria brought him to her chambers was head straight for the bath.
 It felt wonderful to tear the rags from his legs.
 The fibers clung to the scabs of old and new wounds, which bled afresh as he peeled the pants away.